pirosvs/password-generator/README.md

 - Uses alerts, prompts, confirms (conditionals? functions? etc -- add as project continues)

 ## Credits
-Credit to the Trilogy Education in tandem with UCB coding bootcamp for the code for the design of the page.
+Credit to the Trilogy Education in tandem with UCB coding bootcamp for the code for the design of the page. d.kang109 BCS

 ## License
 This project falls under the MIT license.